samtools/tabix/README.md

 <br>

 ## Availability
-* Pairix is available either as a stand-alone command-line program, a python library (pypairix), and an R package (Rpairix https://github.com/4dn-dcic/Rpairix)
+* Pairix is available as a stand-alone command-line program, a python library (pypairix), and an R package (Rpairix https://github.com/4dn-dcic/Rpairix)
 * Various utils including `bam2pairs`, `merged_nodups2pairs.pl`, `pairs_merger` etc. are available within this repo.
 * The `bgzip` program that is provided as part of the repo is identical to the original program in https://github.com/samtools/tabix.

 <br>

 ## Input file format
-* For 2D indexing, the text file must be first sorted by two chromosome columns and then by the first position column.
-For 1D-indexing, the file must be sorted by a chromosome column and then by a position column.
+* For 2D indexing, the input file of paired coordinates must first be sorted by the two chromosome columns and then by the first genomic position column.
+For 1D indexing, the file must be sorted by a chromosome column and then by a position column.
-* The file must be compressed using bgzip.
-The file is either tab-delimited or space-delimited.
+* The input file must be compressed using bgzip and is either tab-delimited or space-delimited.
-* The index file has an extension `.px2`.
+* The resulting index file will be given the extension `.px2`.

 <br>